 For questions or comments, please contact the Working Group co-chairs (listed in alphabetical order):

-ION is accepting public comments on the standard through December 31, 2017.
+The second phase of the public comment process is currently active.
+ION is accepting public comments on the standard through November 30, 2018.
 Please include your complete contact information so that a member of the working group can follow-up with you, if needed.